 We use Flickr to manage some of our images, and this works well in a social media context.
 You can plop images into blog posts, it interacts well with Twitter and Tumblr, and it is great to replace boring old stock photos with your own images – people in your libraries, cool displays, local shots.

 Get your customers to share their photos with you.
-We are about to kick off our 2012 Christchurch photo hunt.
+We have been doing this regularly via our Christchurch photo hunt.
 We have got some astonishing images over the years from this competition.
 The 2009 winner ANZAC Day is pictured at left.
 We also received Welcome Home, a 15 minute film showing personal footage from the three forces returning to Lyttelton on 21 December 1945.

 The social catalogue